 “We love because he first loved us.” - 1 John 4:19

-Our greatest needs are emotional.6 If you love someone enough, you will die to save their lifeif that is the only way you can save them.7
+Our greatest needs are emotional.7 If you love someone enough, you will die to save their life—if that is the only way you can save them.8

 Good parents want their children to enjoy themselves, but they are also pleased when their son or daughter is honest, kind, and fair.
 They are pleased when their child is brave and does what is right, even if it means not going along with all the other kids, because they don’t just want their child to be happy in the short term, they want their child to be happy in the long term.
 (Good parents know that good character is essential to a child's long term happiness.)

-The good find pleasure in giving others pleasure (legitimate pleasure of course); the very wicked take pleasure in seeing others sufferespecially when it is from their own hand.
-Doing God’s will gives a godly man or woman joy.
-Doing his will also makes us less self-centred and more grateful.But finding joy in what we do is only half the story.
+The good find pleasure in giving others pleasure (legitimate pleasure of course); the very wicked take pleasure in seeing others suffer—especially when it is from their own hand.
+Doing God’s will gives a godly man or woman joy, because they know trusting and obey God leads to greater intimacy with God and others.10 (Doing good is also a reward in itself.
+It just feels right.
+One cannot have a happy heart without a clean conscience.)
 Without intimacy, life holds little meaning.

 What’s the difference between a squirrel that runs straight up to a man, climbs on his shoulders, eats from his hands, and then goes to sleep on his lap, and a wild squirrel who won’t go near him?
 Trust.
 Trust enables that squirrel to experience a kind of pleasure that a wild squirrel does not know.
 Trust gives that squirrel joy and causes it to behave very differently to a wild squirrel.